Arrochar Space Toilets

 Benefits:

-- Economic: Lower transportation costs and create local jobs.
+- Economic: Lower operational costs and improve resource management.

 Timeline: